ePages-de/epages-devportal/_posts/2019/2019-12-17-what-working-with-a-distributed-team-taught-us-about-agile-team-collaboration.md

 One of our teams suddenly spread over four locations including onboarding two external developers.
 Before, it was a two location team, that met regularly for sprint change.
-In the beginning, one of our developers, who was already working remote for a longer time, gave me the following advice: Never try to make things work the way they had been working for a colocated team, but to figure out alternative ways.
+In the beginning, one of our developers, who was already working remote for a longer time, gave me the following advice: Never try to make things work the way they had been working for a co-located team, but to figure out alternative ways.
 In that very moment, I felt overwhelmed by this new situation.
 Remote collaboration felt like a huge constraint: You can’t do group work or ice breakers in which the team has to move around.
 You can’t even go for lunch with your team or meet at the water dispenser for a casual chat.